 A: Answer is *HERE*

 That’s about it (read the caveats, below, otherwise you WILL get injured).
 I can go on a bit in detail but that should keep you busy for 2 months!!
 If you are not closing in on achieving 20 minutes with this plan after 2 months then a longer time-frame plan would be wise and this will increase longer mileage training.
 If your improvement stops happening with this (or any other) plan then you need to immediately re-evaluate/change your training.
-If this plan has not worked within 2 months then you will probably becoming psychologically fatigued with the continuous hard effort…take a rest, change your approach, review your stats to see how hard you really were trying and how well you were resting.
+If this plan has not worked within 2 months then you will probably becoming psychologically fatigued with the continuous hard effort…take a rest, change your approach, review your stats to see how hard you really were trying and how well you were resting/adapting.
 Good luck.

 Didn’t like that plan?
 Try this more scientific approach to a 5k plan using VDOT.

 Caveats (A nice round 11, how convenient):

 1: Do you think the plan has insufficient miles and no long slow run?
 Then <read this>.
 Whatever you read, just plodding along in HR Zone 1 will not help you much at all – other than for recovery or technique/efficiency.
 Z1 is too slow even for a long slow run.
 Remember the above plan assumes/requires you already have an endurance base.

 2: If you are in one of the groups where a sub-20 minute 5k is much more of an achievement then you might want to make the intensive endurance/long run (No 4. in the ‘plan’) of higher importance each week to make sure you do actually do it weekly.

 3: If you are *WAY* off achieving 20 minutes at present then, again, the intensive endurance/long runs will help significantly and maybe this plan is not YET for you.
-I would say a current level of 23 minutes for youngsters and 25 minutes for over 30s is quite a way off…but you probably know best ;-)
+I would say a current level of 23 minutes for youngsters and 25 minutes for over 30s is quite a way off…you guys need to focus more on mileage/running economy…but you probably know best ;-)